Decade 1810-1819

 The young Alfred was passionate about the images of horses painted by Géricault.
 He will specialize in this theme under the name of Alfred de Dreux, thus usurping a noble particle.

 The portrait of the Dedreux children remained in Elise's family until 1925.
-From the Saint-Laurent - Bergé collection, it was sold for € 9M including premium by Christie's on February 23, 2009 over a lower estimate of € 4M, lot 83.
+From the Saint-Laurent - Bergé collection, it was sold for € 9M from a lower estimate of € 4M by Christie's on February 23, 2009, lot 83.
 It was bought in that sale by Liliane Bettencourt.
 The image is shared by Wikimedia.

 When James Cook visits Hawaii in 1778, the territory is divided.
 He meets Kalani'opu'u, the king of Kona district.
 In the following year a violent quarrel with that king results in the murder of the captain.
 Kalani'opu'u died in 1782, leaving the political power to a son and the religious power to his nephew Kamehameha who thus became the high priest of the god of war Ku also known as Ku Ka'ili Moku.